Where To Get Takeout Thanksgiving Pies and Sweets Around DC | Washingtonian (DC)

 406 H St., NE; 1370 Park Rd., NW

-Vegan baker Doron Petersan offers egg-free and butter-free sweets from her both her bakery and diner-style restaurant.
+Vegan baker Doron Petersan offers egg-free and butter-free sweets from both her bakery and diner-style restaurant.
 Among the offerings: ginger/lemon cake ($60), monkey bread donuts ($16), and pumpkin pie ($25).

 Ice Cream Jubilee